abarax/resume/resume.md

 - Traveled to Dehli, India to ensure key projects met their deadlines after timelines began to slip.
     - Managed the team of developers working for Virgin's offshore partner.
     - Provided in-depth technical assistance and development expertise.
-    - Successfully delivered this part of the project to meet contractual obligations with external vendors*.
+    - Successfully delivered this part of the project to meet contractual obligations with external vendors.

 ***AIDX Project***